 The accompanying unaudited financial statements have been prepared in accordance with generally accepted accounting principles for interim financial reporting and pursuant to the rules and regulations of the Securities and Exchange Commission ("Commission").
 While these statements reflect all normal recurring adjustments which are, in the opinion of management, necessary for fair presentation of the results of the interim period, they do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
-For further information, refer to the financial statements and footnotes thereto, contained in INTERLINK PLUS, INC.'s Form 10-K dated June 30, 2016 and filed on October 14, 2016.
+For further information, refer to the financial statements and footnotes thereto, contained in INTERLINK PLUS, INC.'s Form 10-K dated June 30, 2016 and filed on October 14, 2016 as well as the Form 10-Q dated September 30, 2016 filed on November 9, 2016.